Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 Quality Checkers (abbreviated *QC*) are often the last eyes on an episode before it is released.
-They are responsible for inspecting the ensuring the overall quality of the release is up to par with the group's standards.
+They are responsible for ensuring the overall quality of the release is up to par with the group's standards.
+They are also expected to be familiar with the workflow and many intricacies of every other role.
 Quality Checkers are expected to be well versed in every role and able to critique them.
 Each group has a different approach to how the Quality Checker